 Some of the Senior Fellows Superkings are truly special, with floor-to-ceiling windows, four-poster beds or free-standing baths.
 We lucked out on our first visit, with spectacular views from two walls of glass and a decked strip of balcony.
 The tea-making facilities and Illy espresso machine were a nice touch, and the abundance of space was glorious.

 You get a lavish spread at breakfast.
 Freshly squeezed juice, good fruit salad, delicious pastries, a proper range of cereals and muesli with nuts, seeds and fruit compotes, ham, brie and quartered tomatoes for continental types.
 The full English is served too - bacon, mushrooms, tomatoes, black sausage, eggs - and other variants at a small premium.
-The brick and glass River Bar Steakhouse and Grillrestaurant faces the Cam, the view of willows on the opposite bank is serene.

-At night, the restaurant becomes a brasserie, when its leather banquettes and low lighting complete the steakhouse feel.
+Next door, the brick and glass River Bar Steakhouse and Grill restaurant faces the Cam, the view of willows on the opposite bank is serene, with leather banquettes and low lighting to complete the steakhouse feel.
 Our steaks were superbly cooked - 4 different cuts are offered, with wild mushroom and port, Béarnaise, peppercorn or Roquefort sauce.
-There are fish dishes, too - swordfish or fishcakes - and 2 vegetarian options, and an excellent wine list.
+There are fish dishes, too - swordfish or fishcakes - and 3 vegetarian options, and an excellent wine list.

 Cambridge is overflowing with restaurants, bars and pubs serving food, so if you feel like stepping out, ask reception staff for recommendations.

 - Restaurants nearby